Updated: April 7, 2018

 At first glance it looks like there’s no display.
 It is there, it’s just ‘invisible’ as the folks at Acaia say.
 When you turn it on the display will appear at the bottom.
 You can have a weight readout or weight and a timer.

 First major advantage is the super quick 20ms response time.
-That’s only a fiftieth of a second.
+That’s only 1/50 of a second.
 You put the coffee on the scale, you see how much it weighs in about the time it takes you to blink.
 It’s extremely accurate too – it can even detect weight changes caused from the evaporation of water!

 There is all those useful features that the Hario has too – the high precision of to the nearest 0.1g, a timer, an auto-off timer that’s customisable.
 The Acaia even has the option of using ounces and it has an in-built battery with a good battery life AND is rechargeable.
 Wow.